-When your day old chicks arrive from the hatchery they will need food, water, heat, light, fresh air and space.
+When your day-old chicks arrive from the hatchery they will need food, water, heat, light, fresh air, and space.
 They will arrive stressed from excess heat or cold, lack of food, and might be showing signs of dehydration.

-On the day your chicks arrive you should have a draft free box (lined with paper towels) large enough to provide a heat lamp (red bulb) at one end.
+On the day your chicks arrive you should have a draft-free box (lined with paper towels) large enough to provide a heat lamp (red bulb) at one end.
 Be sure to allow enough room for a cooler area so that the hatchlings can get away from the heat source if needed.
 A good rule of thumb is to provide a 1/2 square foot of floor space per chick.

 Something to watch for that can put your chicks in danger is pasting up, this is simply a poopy butt.
-This is real common in baby chicks, and if not tended to, they won’t be able to poop and can die.
+This is really common in baby chicks, and if not tended to, they won’t be able to poop and can die.
 So keep those fuzzy butts clean by using a baby wipe, or a wet paper towel.
 Learn more about Pasting Up.